-Available topics include: 1) Preparation, characterization and applications of surface-functionalized biochar for controlling nutrients, chemical and biological contaminants in soil and water, 2) Fate, transport and transformation of contaminants in various biochar-added agricultural system, and 3) Understanding of biochar-microbes-plant interactions for environmental sustainability.
+Available topics include: 1) Preparation, characterization and applications of surface-functionalized biochar for controlling nutrients, chemical and biological contaminants in soil and water, 2) Fate, transport and transformation of contaminants in various biochar-added agricultural system, 3) Understanding of biochar-microbes-plant interactions for environmental sustainability, and 4) any relevant topics would be available.

 We are hiring M.S. students in environmental science, soil science, agricultural science, chemistry, biology and any other relevant disciplines through environmental science program at Tarleton State University.